bwvdnbro/bwvdnbro.github.io/_posts/2019-01-18-space-filling-curves.markdown

 can get the new low part of the level 2 key by doing the same we did for the level 1 key.
 And the same is true for higher level keys.

-Because computing a Morton key only requires bitwise operations, it can be done very efficiently on a computer.
+Because computing a Morton key only requires bit-wise operations, it can be done very efficiently on a computer.
 Below is a snippet of Python code that computes the Morton key for two integer coordinates `x` and `y`: